Charles Hawker: Political career

 In 1929 was elected as a member of the Australian House of Representatives, representing the electorate of Wakefield for the United Australia Party.
 He was appointed Minister for Markets and Minister for Repatriation in first ministry of Prime Minister Joseph Lyons and was the youngest member of the ministry.
 On 12 April 1932 he was replaced as Minister for Repatriation by Charles Marr and the Markets portfolio was renamed Commerce.
 On 23 September 1932, he resigned from the ministry in protest at its refusal to reduce parliamentary salaries in response to the Great Depression, having crossed the floor to vote as a minority in a controversial day in Parliament, and did not serve as a minister again, although he continued to represent the people of Wakefield as their elected representative.

 Hawker travelled extensively, researching issues of trade and farming, and he published his research in pamphlets and treatises and gave lectures on issues of agriculture and pastoral work.

 He was an enthusiastic book collector and added to a library of volumes inherited from his father.

 Death and legacy

-Hawker died in the Kyeema airplane disaster near Mount Dandenong, Victoria in 1938.
-A memorial was established at St Michael's Anglican Church at Bungaree.
+Hawker died in the Kyeema airplane disaster at Mount Dandenong, Victoria in 1938.
+A memorial was established at St Michael's Anglican Church at Bungaree, South Australia.
 The Australian Electoral Division of Hawker and the Canberra suburb of Hawker, Australian Capital Territory are named in his honour, and the Charles Allan Seymour Hawker Scholarship was established by his sister Kathleen Lilias Needham in 1991 to fund Australian university education.
 His cousin, David Hawker, was Speaker of the Australian House of Representatives from 2004 to 2007.